jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 1. The `gpt2` function is the actual GPT code we'll be implementing.
 You'll notice that the function signature includes some extra stuff in addition to `inputs`:
 	- `wte`, `wpe`, `blocks`, and `ln_f` the parameters of our model.
-	- `n_head` is a hyper-parameter that is needed during the forward pass.
+	- `n_head` is a hyperparameter that is needed during the forward pass.
 2. The `generate` function is the autoregressive decoding algorithm we saw earlier.
 We use greedy sampling for simplicity. [`tqdm`](https://www.google.com/search?q=tqdm) is a progress bar to help us visualize the decoding process as it generates tokens one at a time.
 3. The `main` function handles:
-    1. Loading the tokenizer (`encoder`), model weights (`params`), and hyper-parameters (`hparams`)
+    1. Loading the tokenizer (`encoder`), model weights (`params`), and hyperparameters (`hparams`)
-    2. Encoding the input prompt into token ids using the tokenizer
+    2. Encoding the input prompt into token IDs using the tokenizer
     3. Calling the generate function
-    4. Decoding the output ids into a string
+    4. Decoding the output IDs into a string
-4. [`fire.Fire(main)`](https://github.com/google/python-fire) just turns the our file into a CLI application so we can eventually run our code with: `python gpt2.py "some prompt here"`
+4. [`fire.Fire(main)`](https://github.com/google/python-fire) just turns our file into a CLI application, so we can eventually run our code with: `python gpt2.py "some prompt here"`

 Let's take a closer look at `encoder`, `hparams`, and `params`, in a notebook, or an interactive python session, run: